LukeClancy/dynamic-records-meritfront/README.md

 - changed dynamic_attach so that it now uses the model.dynamic attribute, instead of using singleton classes.
 This is better practice, and also contains all the moving parts of this gem in one place.
 - added the dynamic_print method to easier see the objects one is working with.
 2.0.21
-- figured out how to add to a model's @attributes, so .dynamic OpenStruct no longer needed, no longer need dynamic_print, singletons are out aswell. unexpected columns for are now usable as just regular attributes.
+- figured out how to add to a model's @attributes, so .dynamic OpenStruct no longer needed, no longer need dynamic_print, singletons are out aswell. unexpected columns are now usable as just regular attributes.
 - overrode inspect to show the dynamic attributes aswell, warning about passwords printed to logs etc.
-2.0.22
+2.0.24
 - added error logging in dynamic_sql method for the sql query when and if that fails.
 So just look at log file to see exactly what sql was running and what the args are.
--
+- added a dont_return option to the instaload method which works with the relied_on option to have a normal WITH statement that is not returned.

 ## Contributing